panoply/vscode-liquid/readme.md

 # Snippets

 Liquid snippets are supported in this extension.
-The filter and tag snippets included were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets) but apply choice controlled filter pipes and delimiter whitespace dashes.
-In addition to the tags and filter, schema section snippets are also supported for quickly generating settings in `{% schema %}` tag blocks.
+The filter and tag snippets provided were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets) but have since changed a considerable amount.
+Snippets made available by this extension leverage tab invoked "choices" for writing filter pipes `|` and delimiter whitespace dashes `-` on liquid tokens.
+In addition to the tags and filter snippets, section schema snippets are also supported that help users to quickly generate settings in Shopify theme `{% schema %}` tag blocks.

 _Extension snippets will be deprecated in Liquify and will exist only until the extension is superseded.
 Liquify supports LSP Completions as per [#56](https://github.com/panoply/vscode-liquid/issues/56#issuecomment-852550324)._

 <br>

 <img src="https://raw.githubusercontent.com/panoply/vscode-shopify-liquid/master/images/schema-snippets.png"  atl="Shopify Schema Snippets"  width="100%">

+# Releases

+As of **v3.0.0** all version releases and changelogs, including the distributed VSIX files can be found in [Releases](https://github.com/panoply/vscode-liquid/releases).
+Previous version changelogs can be found in the [v2.3.0](https://github.com/panoply/vscode-liquid/blob/v2.3.0/CHANGELOG.md) branch.

 # Contributing